-Workers must not add people under the age of 18 years to their accounts as this leaves them open to allegations of abuse and grooming over the internet.
+Workers must not add people under the age of 18 years to their personal social media accounts as this leaves them open to allegations of abuse and grooming over the internet.

-Should workers wish to communicate with young people via social media, they should set up a separate account (e.g. Tim Youthworker).
+Should it be necessary for workers to communicate with young people via social media, they should set up a separate account (e.g. Tim Youthworker, registered using their Community Church email address and mobile/office number).
 The log in details to such an account must be given to the LSCO and only this account may be used to contact anyone under the age of 18.
 They must also ensure, that on that account:

-- Young people do not have access to any inappropriate material i.e. photos or comments of an adult nature - Security settings on their account are adequate enough to protect the identity of the young person - the young person's parents/youth leaders are aware that you have added a young person to their account
+- Young people do not have access to any inappropriate material i.e. photos or comments of an adult nature - Security settings on their account are adequate enough to protect the identity of the young person - The young person's parents have given written permission and youth leaders are aware that they have added a young person to their account - Only young people whose parents have given consent via their registration form can be added to church social media accounts - Age restrictions on social media/apps are to be adhered to - In apps/sites that have group messaging features, there should be at least two safely recruited adults in each group

-8.4 Mobile Phones
+7.3.
+Mobile Phones

-It is acknowledged that it is necessary for the youth and children's staff and students to contact young people on their mobile phones to communicate information to them.
+It is acknowledged that it is sometimes necessary for workers to contact young people on their mobile phones to communicate information to them.
 If it is necessary to contact the young person the following guidelines must be used: